quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 #### QUploader

-The QUploaderBase component has been removed in favor of the "useUploader" and "useUploaderXhr" composables.
+The QUploaderBase component has been removed in favor of the [createUploaderComponent](/vue-components/uploader#supporting-other-services) util.

 ### Quasar directives